Zidika Consulting | Accounting and Bookkeeping Services in Kenya

 1. The Balance Sheet: Snapshot of Financial Health

-The balance sheet provides a snapshot of your company’s financial position at a specific point in time.
-It consists of three main components:
+The balance sheet gives a picture of your business’s financial position at a specific point in time.
+It contains:

 2. The Income Statement: Measure of Profitability